 - Complete 20 hours of sitting in training - shadowing a colleague in the type of court in which they will be appearing when admitted.

-- Complete an advocacy course run by the Law Society.
-This course is free and trainees should preregister for it by contacting email@example.com and confirming whether or not they wish to attend the course in Glasgow or Edinburgh.
+- Complete an advocacy course run by us.
+This course is free and trainees should preregister for it by contacting firstname.lastname@example.org and confirming whether or not they wish to attend the course in Glasgow or Edinburgh.
 We will confirm when the details are available.

 If a trainee started their traineeship before 1 November 2019 and the training manager has determined that they are fit and proper to be admitted prior to the completion of a year of training, they need to apply to transfer from the 2011 regulations to the 2019 ones.
 Requests should be emailed to email@example.com.